project-zot/project-zot.github.io/docs/developer-guide/onboarding.md

 language.
 Downloads and documentation for Delve are available on GitHub at <https://github.com/go-delve/delve>.

+## Performance profiling

+Performance profiling capabilities within zot allow a zot [administrator](../articles/authn-authz.md) to collect and export a range of diagnostic performance data such as CPU intensive function calls, memory allocations, and execution traces.
+The collected data can then be analyzed using Go tools and a variety of available visualization tools.

+For detailed information about performance profiling, see [Performance Profiling in zot](../articles/pprofiling.md).

 ## Code Organization

 The zot project codebase is organized as follows: